top of page

 Lewis Hamilton's Mercedes Car.

-Few names in modern motorsport resonate with the same weight as Mercedes-AMG Petronas Formula 1 Team.
-Born from the ashes of Brawn GP's surprise 2009 title victory, Mercedes has gone on to become one of the most successful teams in the sport's history - rewriting records and shaping how we think about hybrid performance, innovation and championship pedigree.
+Few names in modern motorsport resonate with the same weight as the Mercedes-AMG Petronas Formula 1 Team.
+Born from the ashes of Brawn GP's surprise 2009 title victory, Mercedes has become one of the most successful teams in the sport's history.
+They have rewritten records and reshaped our understanding of hybrid performance, innovation, and championship pedigree.

 Rise of the Silver Arrows

-Although Mercedes' innovation in Grand Prix racing stretches back to the early days of Formula 1, including legendary success with Juan Manual Fangio in the 1950s, the modern team truly took off when the German manufacturer bought the Brawn GP outfit and entered F1 as a works team in 2010.
+Mercedes' innovation in Grand Prix racing stretches back to the early days of Formula 1.
+Legendary success with Juan Manuel Fangio in the 1950s laid the groundwork.
+However, the modern team truly took off when the German manufacturer bought the Brawn GP outfit and entered F1 as a works team in 2010.

-This run not only brought unprecedented success on track but helped cement the team's reputation as a technical powerhouse in a sport where innovation is the currency of victory.
+This run not only brought unprecedented success on track but also cemented the team's reputation as a technical powerhouse in a sport where innovation is the currency of victory.

 Transition Years: Rebuilding & Rebranding

-After the initial ground-effect rules (or "new era" rules) were introduced in 2022, rival teams like Red Bull and McLaren surged in performance.
-Mercedes finished third in the 2022, second in 2023, fourth in 2024, and second in 2025.
-These were strong results, but short of championship glory.
+After the initial ground-effect rules, or "new era" rules, were introduced in 2022, rival teams like Red Bull and McLaren surged in performance.
+Mercedes finished third in 2022, second in 2023, fourth in 2024, and second in 2025.
+These were strong results, but they fell short of championship glory.

 While championship hardware has eluded them recently, Mercedes' fundamentals remain rock solid.
-Things like leadership under Toto Wolff, engineering expertise and a clear developmental direction has helped them further the team's walls.
+Leadership under Toto Wolff, engineering expertise, and a clear developmental direction have helped them strengthen the team's foundation.

 Looking Ahead: 2026 and Beyond

-The 2026 regulations represent the biggest shake-up in F1 technical rules in years, with the new power unit specifications, sustainable fuels and a bigger electrical component.
-This is all part of Formula 1's plan to go Carbon Neutral by 2030.
-The new power units will be 50/50 fuel powered and electric.
+The 2026 regulations represent the biggest shake-up in F1 technical rules in years.
+The new power unit specifications, sustainable fuels, and a larger electrical component are all part of Formula 1's plan to go carbon neutral by 2030.
+The new power units will be 50% fuel-powered and 50% electric.

 New Power Unit Era

-These new engines will run 100% advanced sustainable fuels and far more electric drive, putting energy efficiency and sustainability at the heart of the performance.
+Mercedes is preparing its 2026 challenger, the W17 E PERFORMANCE, set for reveal in January 2026 ahead of pre-season testing.
+These new engines will run on 100% advanced sustainable fuels and feature significantly more electric drive, putting energy efficiency and sustainability at the heart of performance.

 Petronas Partnership Extended

-Mercedes' long-running partnership with Petronas, their title and technical partner since 2010, has been extended beyond 2026, focusing on sustainable fuels and strengthening the team's technical base for the future.
+Mercedes' long-running partnership with Petronas, their title and technical partner since 2010, has been extended beyond 2026.
+This partnership will focus on sustainable fuels and strengthening the team's technical base for the future.

 Driver Stability & Potential Moves

-George Russell remains a key figure as team leader, with hints that Mercedes could remain flexible in driver strategy if opportunities arise in later seasons.
+George Russell remains a key figure as team leader.
+There are hints that Mercedes could remain flexible in driver strategy if opportunities arise in later seasons.

 What This Means for Fans and F1